Skip to main content

 A. Policy

-The Henrico County Public Library provides access to a wide range of services and materials through the use of computer workstations and public wired and wireless network resources.
+The Henrico County Public Library provides access to a wide range of services and materials through the use of computer workstations and public network resources.
+All Public resources are used at your own risk.
+The Library provides Internet access in three ways: Public computer stations, borrowable laptop computer for in-library use only, and a wireless network available to people with their own wireless devices.
+This policy applies to use of each of these three services.
 In order to provide fair and equitable public access to computer-based resources, the Library employs time sessions, printing, and management of computer equipment through the use of a computer software program.
+Users are expected to adhere to the Library’s Rules of Use and Code of Conduct.
+Violations may result in the loss of Library privileges.

 B. Guidelines for Use